powenn/MarkdownTutor/README.md

 - A playground allows you to writing some markdown freely and able to copy to clipboard or export as file
     > Just a simple playground for basic markdown editing since this is not a "Markdown Editor project"
 - Exporting iPA for sideloading after developer mode enable
-    > Try to find it without reading source code :)
+    > Can you find it without reading source code :)
 - iPhone and iPad are both support, requires iOS 16 or above

 ## To-Do list